Data Architecture Principles

 A Data Principle is the way a data concept works or part of the data concept works.
 A concept can have many principles.

-The data principles tell you what the effect is of using data, treating data, storing, and retrieving data in a certain way.
+The data principles tell you the effect of using, treating, storing, and retrieving data in a certain way.

 Most importantly, your implemented data architecture principles tell you how well you integrate data and algorithms in your business and let it flow uninterrupted as fuel through your processes and your systems.
 Managing principles gives you control over your data architecture.